dbohdan/ferripaste/README.md

 - Basic password manager integration.
   Ferripaste can retrieve the authentication token from a command-line password manager like [pass](https://www.passwordstore.org/) by running a command.
 - A custom file naming scheme.
-  Ferripaste generates unique filenames by adding Unix timestamps before the file extension.
+  Ferripaste generates unique filenames by adding a Unix timestam/ before the file extension.
   This is performed independently of the Rustypaste server.
   For example, `foo.tar.gz` becomes `foo.1736864775.tar.gz`.
 - [Exif](https://en.wikipedia.org/wiki/Exif) metadata removal from images using [ExifTool](https://en.wikipedia.org/wiki/ExifTool)